-Inclusion Development Fund payments during ECEC Relief Package rules – hints and tips
+Inclusion Development Fund payments in ECEC Relief Package

 The Federal Department of Education, Skills and Employment has released information to support services in claiming Inclusion Development Fund (IDF) Payments during the Early Childhood Education and Care (ECEC) Relief Package Arrangements.